#6 — Unnecessary details

 As a writer myself, I get it.
 I’ve wanted to explain details that may not mean something toward the plot, but they mean something for me.
 I created this world, and I want the readers to know everything about it.
 But that mindset doesn’t help the reader.

 Let me give an example.
 This is a quote from Jeff Kleinman, who is a founding partner of Folio Literary Management.

 “It drives me crazy when I’m reading a book… Janna walked down the street, tossing her long, brown curls, and it’s not really important that her hair is long and brown, but the author wanted me to know.
 In reality, Janna’s being chased by this guy with a knife, and the last thing Janna is thinking about right now is her long, brown curls.”

 To find these parts, we could pause at the end of every sentence and question whether it is necessary or not.
-That isn’t as efficient though, because unnecessary details stop the rhythm and flow of the piece.
+That isn’t as efficient though because unnecessary details stop the rhythm and flow of a piece.

-I’d rather read the story and flag the spots where the flow seems off.
-Once I marked those spots, I can then go back and ask myself if those details are important.
+I recommend reading the story and flagging the spots where the flow seems off.
+Once you mark those spots, you can then go back and ask yourself if those details are important.

-However, those details may be personal to the writer, so it’s easier for beta readers or editors to find them.
-Outside opinions may be what a writer needs to realize if the detail is necessary or not.
+However, those details may be personal to you, so it’s easier for beta readers or editors to find them.
+Outside opinions may be what you need to realize if the detail is necessary or not.